Stephen Wilkes

+Stephen Wilkes (born October 28, 1957) is an American photographer, photojournalist, director and fine artist.

 Life and work

 Wilkes was born in 1957 in New York.
 He received his BS in photography from Syracuse University’s S.I.
 Newhouse School of Public Communications with a minor in business management from the Whitman School of Management in 1980.
 Since opening his New York studio in 1983, Stephen Wilkes has built a sizable body of work, gaining him notoriety as a photographer and wide recognition for his fine art, editorial and commercial work.

 Wilkes’ early career interpretations of Mainland China, California’s Highway One, and impressionistic Burned Objects set the tone for a series of career-defining projects.

-In 1998, a one-day assignment to the south side of Ellis Island led to a 5-year photographic study of the island’s long abandoned medical wards where immigrants were detained before they could enter America.
+In 1998, a one-day assignment to the south side of Ellis Island led to a 5-year photographic study of the island’s long-abandoned medical wards where immigrants were detained before they could enter America.
 His photographs and video helped secure donations upwards of $6 million for the restoration of the south side of Ellis Island.
 A monograph based on the work, Ellis Island: Ghosts of Freedom, was published in 2006 and was named one of TIME magazine’s 5 Best Photography Books of the Year.
 The work was also featured on NPR and CBS Sunday Morning.

 In 2000, Epson America commissioned Wilkes to create a millennial portrait of the United States.
 America In Detail— a 52-day odyssey was exhibited in New York, Chicago, Los Angeles, and San Francisco.